What are Lingual Braces?

 - Watch what you eat – We ask you avoid sticky, hard, and chewy foods, including raw vegetables like carrots and apples.
 Sticky and hard foods can dislodge your brackets.

 - Also wear a mouthguard if you are in combative sports to reduce any possible trauma to your smile.

 Pros and Cons

 Lingual braces have advantages over other types of teeth alignment equipment.
 There also a few limitations they have.
 Here is a quick rundown of both advantages and disadvantages, which we hope aids you in your choice in picking the most affordable and convenient treatment option for you.

 - Aesthetics – A large advantage is they are not visible to the casual observer.

-- Comparison with Invisalign® and Clear Braces
+- Comparison with Invisalign®

 - Not as visible as clear plastic aligners, because they don’t have a sheen.

 - They let dentists have better control over teeth alignment

 - Potential for Tongue irritation – Your tongue may be irritated as it may come into contact with the braces which can lead to pain while swallowing or speaking